jpikl/cfxnes/core/README.md

 ## Basic Principles and Usage

-*Note: The core API is currently unstable and undocumented.*
+*The core API is currently unstable and undocumented.*

 ### Dependency Injection